- Join our Slack group!

 - All of the text, and the little bit of code that brings it together, is on GitHub.

 - This website uses a parser done by Primavera De Filippi of Harvard's Berkman Center.
 It supports a "DRY," peer-to-peer transaction model, including with blockchain and UMA (pdf).
 There can be close coupling of "smart contracts" and contract text, enabling "Ricardian" contracts.
 A taste of the "experience" can be seen in this YouTube video.
 The vision was articulated in an OSCON interview with Slashdot.
-The files can also be expressed as JSON or as graphs.
+The files can also be expressed as JSON/IPLD.

 | ||Some Links:|